Lee Daniels: 2001–2008: Early films and directorial debut

+2009–2014: Precious and other work

 His 2009 film Precious told the story of an obese, illiterate, 16-year-old girl (Gabourey Sidibe) who lives in a Section 8 tenement in Harlem.
 She has been impregnated twice by her father, Carl, and suffers long-term physical, sexual, and emotional abuse from her unemployed mother, Mary (Mo'Nique).
 Carey appeared as a social worker.
 The film screened at the 2009 Sundance Film Festival and went on to garner widespread acclaim.
-Mo'Nique won the academy award for best supporting actress, Daniels was nominated for the Academy Award for Best Director and the film received a Best Picture nomination.
+Mo'Nique won the Academy Award for Best Supporting Actress, Daniels was nominated for the Academy Award for Best Director and the film received a Best Picture nomination.
 It was a financial success grossing $63 million worldwide against a budget of $10 million.

 Daniels directed The Paperboy (2012), based on the 1995 novel by Pete Dexter who penned the original script which was further developed by Daniels; it starred Matthew McConaughey, Zac Efron, John Cusack, and Nicole Kidman.
 The film competed for the Palme d'Or at the 2012 Cannes Film Festival.
 He directed the historical drama film The Butler (2013), starring Forest Whitaker, John Cusack, Jane Fonda, Mariah Carey, Terrence Howard, Alan Rickman, and Oprah Winfrey.
-The Butler received positive reviews from critics and grossed over $100 million in the United States against a budget of $30 million.
+The Butler received mixed reviews from critics and grossed over $100 million in the United States against a budget of $30 million.

+2015–present: Empire and streaming films

 Empire, a television series created by Daniels, premiered on January 7, 2015.
 Daniels directed the first episode and co-wrote it with The Butler screenwriter Danny Strong.
 The series stars Terrence Howard and Taraji P. Henson, and is about a family's music empire.

 In May 2021, Daniels and his production company Lee Daniels Entertainment had extended its overall deal with 20th Television.

 In January 2022, Netflix won a bidding war for an exorcism styled horror thriller film directed by Daniels for upwards of 65 million dollars.
 In April 2022, it was announced that Tasha Smith will star in the film.
 In April 2022, it was announced that Daniels will develop and direct a limited series based on Sammy Davis Jr. for 20th Television and Hulu, with Elijah Kelley starring as Davis.

-Activism
+Activism and recognition

+In 2010, Grace Hightower De Niro, who appeared in Precious, presented Daniels with the Pratt Institute's Creative Spirit Award.
+In 2015, Daniels was listed as one of the nine runners-up for The Advocates Person of the Year.
+On December 2, 2016, Daniels received a star on the Hollywood Walk of Fame for his contributions to the television industry.
 In June 2016, the Human Rights Campaign released a video in tribute to the victims of the Orlando nightclub shooting; in the video, Daniels and others told the stories of the people killed there.